 Well, God loves a trier, and boy do they try! 😆

-The medina in Marrakech definitely changes at night, it’s quite a contrast; if you think it’s heaving during the day you’ll be in for a shock at night, the place comes alive – it’s as if everyone comes out at night, local families, tourists, performers and food sellers.
+The medina in Marrakech definitely changes at night, it’s quite a contrast; if you think it’s heaving during the day you’ll be in for a shock at night, the place comes alive – it’s as if everyone comes out at night, local families, tourists, performers and food sellers, be sure to check this out during your Morocco holiday.

 Maybe – if you plan very tightly and make sure you cover all the key things you want to see and do – but it will probably feel more like a rushed tick box exercise than a quality experience, unless you’re on one of those organised multi stop tours.